 Some variation in morphotype frequencies was observed among putatively pure conspecific populations sampled at a distance from contact zones.
 M. edulis from temperate seas (i.e. excluding northernmost samples from the eastern Barents Sea and Greenland) appeared to be nearly monomorphic for E-morphotype while northern samples were more polymorphic and diverse.
 In its turn, reference populations of M. trossulus from Western Pacific and from Washington in Eastern Pacific were nearly monomorphic for T-morphotype.
 Nevertheless we cannot say with confidence that M. trossulus lacks geographic variation in its ancestral range in the Pacific and that T-morphotype in an “ancestral” state for this species.
 Zolotarev (2002) identified morphotypes in small samples representing genotyped collections from the study of McDonald et al. (1991).
 He generally got results similar to ours but reported elevated frequencies of E-morphotypes in M. trossulus from Oregon (East Pacific).
 His data should be treated with caution because he used another, more fractional classification of morphotypes, identified morphotypes macroscopically, and because Oregon is close to a contact zone between M. trossulus and M. galloprovincialis (McDonald et al. 1991); mussels of the later species are marked by E-morphotypes (Zolotarev, Shurova 1997; Zolotarev, 2002).

+Some variation in the morphotype frequencies was observed among putatively pure conspecific populations sampled at a distance from the contact zones.
+The samples of M. edulis from the temperate seas (i.e. all except those from the eastern Barents Sea and Greenland) appeared to be nearly monomorphic for the E-morphotype while the northern samples were more polymorphic and diverse.
+In turn, the reference populations of M. trossulus from Western Pacific and from Washington in Eastern Pacific were nearly monomorphic for the T-morphotype.

+Nevertheless we cannot be sure that M. trossulus lacks geographic variation in its ancestral range in the Pacific and that the T-morphotype in an “ancestral” state for this species.
+Zolotarev (2002) identified the morphotypes in small samples representing genotyped collections from McDonald et al. (1991).
+His results, while generally similar to ours, indicated elevated frequencies of the E-morphotype in M. trossulus from Oregon (East Pacific).
+However, Zolotarev’s data should be treated with caution, because he used a more fractional classification of the morphotypes and identified them macroscopically, and also because Oregon is close to a contact zone between M. trossulus and M. galloprovincialis (McDonald et al. 1991), and the latter species is characterized by the E-morphotype (Zolotarev, Shurova 1997; Zolotarev, 2002).

 In M. trossulus variation among contact zones was primarily due to elevated frequencies of E-morphotypes in Norway and, especially, in the Baltic Sea while variation within particular contact zones was primarily due to few “outlier” samples in the Gulf of Maine and Norway.
 Unlike M. trossulus, M. edulis demonstrated small variation among zones (universally low frequency of T-morphotype), with one exception.
 In Northern Russia, elevated (up 40%) frequency of T-morphotypes was observed, but only in samples from full saline localities (salinity above 30 ppt).
 Similar salinity-related variation was also present in M. edulis from the eastern Barents Sea, at a distance from contact zone between species along Kola Peninsula coast.
 Finally, analysis of rich material from the White and Barents Seas demonstrated variation in morphotype frequencies related with taxonomic structure of populations: with increasing prevalence of M. trossulus in samples frequencies of T-morphotypes increased both among M. edulis and M. trossulus genotypes.